The Automation Paradox: Who Really Gets Hurt When AI Takes Over?

 The Occupation-Level Picture

-The scatter plot places every occupation against a diagonal reference line.
-Points above the diagonal were underestimated by 2013 models — they face more GenAI exposure than traditional automation suggested.
-Points below were overestimated — high traditional automation risk that GenAI does not replicate.
+Points above the diagonal face more GenAI exposure than 2013 models predicted.
+Points below had high traditional automation risk that GenAI does not replicate.

 The five most newly exposed occupations (largest positive delta):